Daré Bioscience (NASDAQ:DARE) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Daré Bioscience (NASDAQ:DARE) from a buy rating to a hold rating in a research note published on Monday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Daré Bioscience (NASDAQ:DARE) from a buy rating to a hold rating in a research note published on Monday morning, Zacks.com reports.

 According to Zacks, “Dare Bioscience, Inc. is a healthcare company.
 It involved in the development and commercialization of products in women’s reproductive health.
 Dare Bioscience, Inc., formerly known as Cerulean Pharma Inc., is based in SAN DIEGO. “

-A number of other research firms have also weighed in on DARE.
-HC Wainwright reiterated a buy rating and set a $5.00 target price on shares of Daré Bioscience in a report on Wednesday, March 31st.
-Aegis reiterated a buy rating on shares of Daré Bioscience in a report on Monday, February 15th.
-Six equities research analysts have rated the stock with a buy rating, Daré Bioscience currently has a consensus rating of Buy and an average price target of $4.42.
+Several other research analysts have also recently commented on the company.
+HC Wainwright reissued a buy rating and set a $5.00 target price on shares of Daré Bioscience in a research note on Wednesday, March 31st.
+Aegis reissued a buy rating on shares of Daré Bioscience in a research note on Monday, February 15th.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
+Daré Bioscience presently has a consensus rating of Buy and an average target price of $4.42.

-Daré Bioscience (NASDAQ:DARE) last announced its quarterly earnings data on Thursday, May 13th.
-The biotechnology company reported ($0.16) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.23) by $0.07.
-Research analysts predict that Daré Bioscience will post -0.69 earnings per share for the current fiscal year.
+Daré Bioscience (NASDAQ:DARE) last posted its quarterly earnings data on Thursday, May 13th.
+The biotechnology company reported ($0.16) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.23) by $0.07.
+As a group, research analysts anticipate that Daré Bioscience will post -0.69 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Commonwealth Equity Services LLC purchased a new stake in Daré Bioscience in the first quarter worth about $28,000.
-CIBC Private Wealth Group LLC purchased a new position in shares of Daré Bioscience during the first quarter valued at approximately $42,000.
-HighTower Advisors LLC lifted its holdings in shares of Daré Bioscience by 33.3% during the fourth quarter.
-HighTower Advisors LLC now owns 32,034 shares of the biotechnology company’s stock valued at $42,000 after purchasing an additional 8,000 shares during the last quarter.
-Squarepoint Ops LLC purchased a new position in shares of Daré Bioscience during the first quarter valued at approximately $240,000.
-Finally, GSA Capital Partners LLP purchased a new position in shares of Daré Bioscience during the fourth quarter valued at approximately $193,000.
-Institutional investors and hedge funds own 7.08% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in DARE.
+GSA Capital Partners LLP acquired a new position in shares of Daré Bioscience during the 4th quarter worth about $193,000.
+HighTower Advisors LLC boosted its position in shares of Daré Bioscience by 33.3% during the 4th quarter.
+HighTower Advisors LLC now owns 32,034 shares of the biotechnology company’s stock worth $42,000 after acquiring an additional 8,000 shares in the last quarter.
+Commonwealth Equity Services LLC purchased a new stake in shares of Daré Bioscience in the 1st quarter valued at about $28,000.
+CIBC Private Wealth Group LLC purchased a new stake in shares of Daré Bioscience in the 1st quarter valued at about $42,000.
+Finally, Geode Capital Management LLC lifted its holdings in shares of Daré Bioscience by 22.8% in the 1st quarter.
+Geode Capital Management LLC now owns 259,243 shares of the biotechnology company’s stock valued at $438,000 after purchasing an additional 48,201 shares during the last quarter.
+7.08% of the stock is owned by institutional investors and hedge funds.

 About Daré Bioscience